Is my child eligible?

 How do we verify the child's eligibility?

-We try to make it as easy as possible by asking for a blog, CaringBridge or CarePages site, or facebook page dedicated to the child.
+We try to make it as easy as possible by asking for a blog or facebook page dedicated to the child.
 This method is ideal because we like to follow up with our kids after the cake is delivered.
-The blog most show the child receving treatment within the past two years.
+The blog most show the child receiving treatment within the past two years.
 Personal facebook pages are not accepted.
 It also helps us to recruit bakers because they feel connected to your child.
 If you do not have a blog we do have a medical form that can be completed.
-A signed doctor's note on the physician's letterhead stating the child's condition, age and the length of time the child has been under their care can also be submitted by email once you have completed your application form to email@example.com
+A signed doctor's note on the physician's letterhead stating the child's condition, age and the length of time the child has been under their care can also be submitted by email once you have completed your application form to firstname.lastname@example.org

 What is the difference between a "dream" cake and a "fun" cake?